 It has a textured massage cushion that is supposed to help with letdown to start a woman’s milk flow.
 The pump is lightweight, and its compact design makes it perfect for traveling.
 You can easily fit this unit into an oversized purse.

-Finding a good position on your breast with this pump is an easy feat, and it is also simple to continue to hold this unit in place while you pump.
+Finding a good position on your breast with this pump is an easy feat, and it’s also simple to continue to hold it in place while you pump.

-Moms who have Philips Avent Natural and Classic bottles will be pleased to know those bottles are compatible with this breast pump.
-But moms who have standard-sized bottles may want to look at other breast pumps because this one only fits wider-mouthed bottles.
-The pump pieces are easy to clean and they can be placed in the top rack of the dishwasher.
+Moms who have Philips Avent Natural and Classic bottles will be pleased to know they’re compatible with this breast pump.
+But moms who have standard size bottles may want to look at other breast pumps because this one only fits wider-mouthed bottles.
+The pump pieces are easy to clean, and they can be placed in the top rack of the dishwasher.